top of page

 This international Special Interest Group (SIG) aims to serve as a nexus where academia and industry converge.
 It aims to provide opportunities for shared innovation, knowledge exchange, practice exchange, and transformative collaboration.

-About the Diversity SIG
+About the Diversity Special Interest Group (SIG)

 The Diversity SIG explores issues related to diversity in cyber education, shaped by a wide range of factors including, but not limited to:

-• Fundamental rights and principles of equality
+• Fundamental rights and principles of equality.

-• Assessment of what works
+• Assessment of what works.

-• Creating demand and spotting talent
+• Creating demand and spotting talent.

-• Marketing and messaging
+• Marketing and messaging.

-• Recruitment of unicorns/people in our own image
+• Recruitment of unicorns/people in our own image.

-How to get involved
+How to get involved!

+New Diversity SIG collaborators are very welcome.
 Here are some suggestions for how collaborators can get involved:

 • Attend events and meetings